zhooda/almost-blockchain/README.md

 If you'd like to build or test the iOS app, you will need:

-- macOS 10.13 or later (Virtual Machines are fine)
+- macOS 10.15 Beta or later (Virtual Machines are fine)
-- iOS 11.0 or later (Physical device not required)
+- iOS 13.0 Beta or later (Physical device not required)
-- Xcode 10.0 or later
+- Xcode 11.0 Beta or later
 - Apple Developer account (Free tier is fine for testing)

 #### Dependencies